seanhinde/rebar3_caramel/README.md

 rebar3_caramel
 =====

-A rebar plugin (at least the start of an experiment for one)
+A rebar plugin to invoke the caramelc ocaml compiler in a rebar project.

+Early days.
+Some things on the list:

+- dependency ordering between ml modules
+- clean doesn't remove all the ml intermediate files
+- tests
+- an example project

 Build
 -----